-The new Stewardship Educational Center is coming spring of 2022 to the Ellanor C. Lawrence Park within the Sully Woodlands in Chantilly, VA!
+The new Stewardship Education Center is coming late 2022 to the Ellanor C. Lawrence Park within the Sully Woodlands in Chantilly, VA!
 It will be a state-of-the-art interpretive center for the community to learn about animals, wildlife, and preservation.

-The Stewardship Educational Center is designed to be a “Living Building,” one of three in the region and only one of 25 in the world!
+The Stewardship Education Center is designed to be a “Living Building,” one of a few in the region and approximately 30 in the world!
 It will be sustainably designed to rely solely on renewable forms of energy and will operate year-round in a pollution free manner.
 It will be created from environmentally friendly materials and designed to be accessible to all regardless of ability, age, or socioeconomic status.

 Funding has been identified to build the Thermal Mass Fireplace to help reduce the use of solar panels in the colder months, thus using less energy and contributing to a more energy efficient building.
 The Amphitheater will be a key site for educational and recreational programming and open to the public for rental purposes.